Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 pH levels for cannabis

-One of the surprising, and frustrating, features of cannabis growing is that your plants can have a nutrient deficiency even if you have provided a balanced feed.
+One of the surprising and frustrating features of cannabis growing is that your plants can have a nutrient deficiency even if you have provided a balanced feed.
 Just because you have ensured that your plant has all the required nourishment doesn’t mean it can be absorbed at the root level.
 For nutrient absorption to take place at the root level, the pH needs to be within a set range.
-If the growing medium becomes too acidic or too alkaline then the nutrients simply can’t be absorbed.
+If the growing medium becomes too acidic or too alkaline, then the nutrients can’t be absorbed.

-Before attempting to identify any cannabis deficiency it’s important to check that your pH is in the right region.
+Before identifying any cannabis deficiency, it’s important to check that your pH is in the right region.
 Those growing in soil (or similar mediums) should aim for a pH of around 5.8-6.8.
-Halfway between, at around pH 6.3 is thought to be ideal.
+Halfway between, at around pH 6.3, is thought to be ideal.
 Note that many soils (and soil-related) grow media should ‘self buffer’ and be naturally at the right pH.
 But it’s always worth checking.
 Hydroponic growers will often refer to nutrient manufacturers’ recommendations, but a pH of around 6 is not uncommon.

 Cannabis deficiencies and water supply